Yasmin Lee

-Yasmin Lee is an Cambodian American transgender pornographic film actress and model.
+Yasmin Lee is a Cambodian American transgender pornographic film actress and model.
 She appeared in the film The Hangover Part II as Kimmy.

 Early life and career

-Lee lived with her family in various refugee camps in Cambodia before emigrating to the United States.
+Lee lived with her family in various refugee camps in Cambodia (due to the Khmer Rouge and the then-ongoing Cambodian genocide) before emigrating to the United States.

 She joined the U.S. Navy at age 18 but left soon after due to sexuality-based harassment to pursue a career as a drag performer and make-up artist.

 She has twice been nominated for an AVN Award for her work in transgender pornography.

-A regular performer at Kink.com, she won in 2011 the "Kinkiest TGirl Domme" Award.
+She was a regular performer at Kink.com and she won in 2011 the "Kinkiest TGirl Domme" Award.

 Mainstream appearances

 Lee made her way into mainstream roles with special appearances on various TV shows, including The Maury Povich Show and The Tyra Banks Show.
 She appeared in the 2011 horror film Red Ice, the 2011 comedy The Hangover Part II, and the 2019 romance Loves Me, Loves Me Not.